 By Diane Spicer

-Why a beginner gear guide for hikers?
+Why a beginner gear guide with pro tips for female hikers?

 Because many women ask Hiking For Her for advice about how to get started with buying the right hiking gear and clothing.